About Vinitaly International Academy

 In 2017, VIA initiated developing the intermediate level course "Italian Wine Maestro Certification Course" and held the pilot course in Canada on that same year.
 Entering into 2018, VIA embarked on several major upgrades to its design, including the creation of the VIA Ecosystem.
 Proving to be a tangible development, VIA Ecosystem is harmonized by its 4 pillars (Chief Scientist, Advisory Board, VIA Faculty and VIA supporters).

 In addition to this, there was a reformatting of the flagship Ambassador Certification Courses as well as the introduction of an online Maestro Educator program.
-VIA is excited to welcome their first batch of Italian Wine Ambassadors set to attend the online Educator program.
+VIA certified the first batch of Italian Wine Educator in September 2019.
+To know more about the program, please write to email@example.com.

 Please also make sure to sign up for the Vinitaly International newsletter and remember to update VIA staff of any changes to contact information should they occur.